-Laid-back Byron Bay on the north coast of New South Wales has long been a popular stop on the backpacker and hippy trail down Australia’s eastern seaboard — thanks to its laidback vibe and stunning coastal setting.
+Byron Bay on New South Wales’ north coast has long been a popular stop on the backpacker and hippy trail down Australia’s eastern seaboard — thanks to its laidback vibe and stunning coastal setting.

-But today the region’s ‘surf and spirit’ hybrid culture and scenic surroundings have much broader appeal, and Byron is a popular holiday destination with just about everyone.
+However, today the town’s ‘surf and spirit’ hybrid culture has much broader appeal, and Byron is a popular holiday destination with just about everyone.
 Tie-dye wearing hipsters reside comfortably next to well healed entrepreneurs, Hollywood A-listers, southern socialites, and suited and booted real estate agents, and whether you’re after sightseeing or solitude, spa treatments or alternative remedies, or simply a slice of sunshine, you’ve come to the right place.

 Here are ten of the best things to do in Byron Bay.

 Top Oz Tours offers a great range of New South Wales day tours, guided experiences, and attraction tickets and passes.
 There are no booking or credit card fees when you book through us, and you'll have access to the widest choice of activities and most competitive prices.

 Cape Byron Lighthouse marks the eastern extremity of mainland Australia and is one of Byron Bay’s most photographed landmarks.
 Constructed in the late 1890s, the lighthouse is still in operation and commands breathtaking 360-degree views (keep an eye out offshore for passing pods of dolphins — and depending on the season — humpback whales).
 The onsite museum paints a picture of what life was like for the lighthouse keeper of yesteryear.